Got some questions about Calculus Expert?

-Here I’ve answered the most common questions students ask before they sign up.
+Here we’ve answered the most common questions our students ask us before they sign up.

-Click on the question you have to read its answer, and if I don’t fully answer your question here, get in touch using the form at the bottom of the page.
+Click on the question you have to read its answer, and if we don’t fully answer your question here, get in touch with us using the form at the bottom of the page.

 Before Signing Up

 - Can’t I just get all of this on your YouTube channel?